 PROGRAM DESCRIPTION - Vocational Rehabilitation is an eligibility program.
-It serves those persons who have a medically recognized physical or mental disability that creates a substantial barrier to employment.
+It serves persons who have a medically recognized physical or mental disability that creates a substantial barrier to employment.
 There must be a reasonable expectation that a person will be able to secure and keep employment as a result of the services received from Vocational Rehabilitation, in order to be eligible.
 An individualized program of vocational rehabilitation is developed for each eligible person.
 These programs are based on each person's unique needs and goals and are designed to overcome their barriers to employment, independence, and integration into the work place and the community.
 The Federal Rehabilitation Act of 1998 places an emphasis on services to the most severely disabled.

 Staff provides independent living, assistive technology, and career planning and job placement in local communities throughout the state.
 Vocational rehabilitation staff is located in Lincoln, Omaha, Norfolk, Grand Island, Kearney, Hastings, North Platte and Scottsbluff.
 Satellite offices are located at O'Neill, Chadron, McCook and Columbus.
 Staff is linked with the Nebraska Workforce Development One-Stop system to serve persons through schools, mental health facilities and other places where persons with disabilities receive support services.
-Funding is approximately 79% federal funds with a required state match of approximately 21%.
+Funding is approximately 79% federal funds with a required state match of about 21%.

 STATISTICS Actual Actual Actual Estimated

-20 )13-2014 2014-2015 2015-2016 2016-2017
+2015-2016 2016-2017 2017-2018 2018-2019

-Individuals Served 6,789 7,034 6,051 6,625
+Individuals Served 6,051 6,850 4,883 4,800

-Returned to Employment 2,014 2,168 1,480 1,887
+Returned to Employment 1,480 1,788 1,451 1,450

-Students in Transition-School to Wor k 2,491 2,264 2,261 2,339
+Students in Transition-School

-Rehabilitation Rates 66.32% 66.5% na na

-Federal fiscal year
+to Work 2,261 2,278 5,857 6,000